ayush12121997/Algorithms-And-Data-Structures-in-JAVA/CP_DS_Algo.md

 <a name="Printing"></a>
 ## String Builder Printing
-Faster printing which requires multiple print statements one after the anothers cab ne achieved through StringBuilder.
+Faster printing which requires multiple print statements one after the anothers can be achieved through StringBuilder.
 Use StringBuilder to form a big string and then print that String.
 Saves time.
 ```java
 StringBuilder sb = new StringBuilder();
 sb.append("Printing content");